 1. Know the exact location of the courthouse and plan your route in advance to ensure you arrive in plenty of time.

 2. If necessary make child care arrangements.

 3. Gather all necessary documents.
-These include your court application which may come in the form of a civil bill, summons, application or notice of motion, a valid form of identification and a document that supports your case e.g. affidavit means, affidavit of welfare etc. Your solicitor will guide you through this process.
+These include your court application which may come in the form of a civil bill, summons, application or notice of motion, a valid form of identification and a document that supports your case e.g. affidavit means, affidavit of welfare etc. Your best family solicitor will guide you through this process.